-Preliminary results show that for all the IOPs simulated the model is able to reproduce the wind speed and direction in Lannemezan (Figure 11) as well as the temperature patterns (not shown).
+Model results are validated with observations in Lannemezan since there are no available observations inside the Aure valley.
+For all simulated IOPs the model is able to reproduce the wind speed and direction in Lannemezan (Figure 13) as well as the temperature patterns (not shown).
 During the night-time, most of the IOPs present southerly winds in Lannemezan (corresponding to the downslope wind direction).
 However, for IOPs 3 and 11 the large-scale winds did not allow the development of these slope circulations and the wind direction during the night was from SE (veering to W) and W, respectively.
-Particularly, for IOP 5 wind direction was mainly from E during most of the night but it veered to S at about 0300 UTC, when the strong easterly wind weakened (Figure 12).
-The rest of simulated IOPs (6, 9 and 10) behave similarly and downslope winds were present during the whole night (southerly wind direction, Figure 12), in agreement with observations.
+Particularly, for IOP 5 wind direction was mainly from E during most of the night but it veered to S at about 0300 UTC, when the strong easterly wind weakened (Figure 14).
+The rest of simulated IOPs (6, 9 and 10) behave similarly and downslope winds were present during the whole night (southerly wind direction, Figure 14), in agreement with observations.

-From the analysis of the model results it is found that an exit valley jet is generated in the Aure during the night-time for the studied cases, except for IOP 11.
+From the analysis of the model results it is found that an exit valley jet is generated in the Aure valley during night-time for the studied cases (see for instance Figure 16), except for IOP 11 (see details in Table 1).
 Its main features depend on the ambient conditions such as the wind speed and direction of the synoptical or mesoscale winds at the foothills of the Pyrenees.
-For IOP 11, these large-scale winds at lower levels were from N, preventing the formation of the exit valley jet.
-For the rest of IOPs the exit valley jet reaches Lannemezan if large-scale winds at the foothills are weak.
-Model results show that the exit valley jet weakens and lower when it travels from the exit of the valley towards the foothills, where Lannemezan is placed; interacting with the locally-generated flow at these sites (Figure 13).
+The exit valley jet reaches Lannemezan (Figure 16) if large-scale winds at the foothills are weak or if they are moderate or strong when they diminish.
+Model results show that the exit valley jet weakens and lower when it travels from the exit of the valley towards the foothills, where Lannemezan is placed; interacting with the locally-generated flow at these sites (Figures 15 and 16).
+The model outputs are further analysed to better understand the physical mechanisms involved in the exit jet formation.
+It is found that downslope winds are generated at the mountain slopes close to sunset.
+They converge to the central part of the bottom of the valley and the exit jet is generated about 2-3 hours afterwards due to the accumulation of air in the narrow pass close to the exit of the valley.
+As it is seen in Figure 17, the thermal gradient between the exit of the valley and the plain enhances the propagation of the jet through the foothills.

-IOP 10 is further analysed (Lampert et al., 2016) because the turbulence properties of the lower atmosphere (up to 300 m above ground level) were sampled with the Meteorological Mini Aerial Vehicle ( $M^2AV$ ) from turbulently mixed to stably stratified atmospheric conditions.
+IOP 10 is further analysed (Lampert et al., 2016) because the turbulence properties of the lower atmosphere (up to 300 m above ground level) were sampled with the Meteorological Mini Aerial Vehicle (M2AV) from turbulently mixed to stably stratified atmospheric conditions.
 IOP 10 is similar to the previously described IOP 9.
-However for IOP 10 a low-level jet was formed during the evening transition due to the interaction between the large-scale winds and the locally-generated downslope winds (Figure 11b).
-It is found that during the AET the anisotropy of the turbulent eddies increases as the vertical motions are damped due to the stably stratified conditions (Figure 14a) and this effect is enhanced by the formation of a low-level jet after sunset (Figure 14b).
+However for IOP 10 a low-level jet was formed during the evening transition due to the interaction between the large-scale winds and the locally-generated downslope winds (Figure 13b).
+It is found that during the AET the anisotropy of the turbulent eddies increases as the vertical motions are damped due to the stably stratified conditions (Figure 18a) and this effect is enhanced by the formation of a low-level jet after sunset (Figure 18b).